swapnil-satpathy/Resume/README.md

 # Resume
-Creating my own resume with HTML and CSS
+Creating my own resume webpage with HTML and CSS

 # Structure of the page: